Product Design

 sensors

-Kinect v2
+Kinect v2 Sensor

-Tracks 25 skeleton joints in real time
+Depth camera captures the user's full body and tracks 25 skeleton joints in real time

 dns

-Streams joint data over UDP to Unity
+C# server extracts joint positions and streams them over UDP to Unity

 gamepad